 - We will accept one piece per author, per genre, per calendar year.
 Contest submissions do not count towards this total.

-- We will accept no more than 3 poems per submission.
+- We will consider / accept no more than 3 poems per submission.

 - Do not include footnotes or Works Cited in your submission.
 If notes or references are central to your project, try to sort out attribution issues before submitting, or in conversation with TNQ editors.